JulieWuu/Triwizard-Game/README.md

 # Triwizard-Game
-An attempt to build a Triwizard-Tournament-like game in Unity.
+An **on-going attempt** to build a Triwizard-Tournament-like game in Unity. <br><br>

+Contains snippets of C# codes for Unity and some abstract temporary sprites.